sczyh30/vertx-blueprint-microservice/docs/en/tutorial.md

 # Event sourcing pattern - Shopping cart microservice

+> Note: this part will have a big change in next version.

 Well, as we've completed the journey with base backend components, let's step into another important backend component - `shopping-cart-microservice`.
 This component is responsible for shopping cart retrieve and checkout.
 Differently, the shopping cart service uses **Event Sourcing** rather than the traditional storage.

 ## Introduction to event sourcing